yuzu-mirror/dynarmic/docs/Design.md

 function analyser in the medium-term future.

 Dynarmic's intermediate representation is typed.
 Each microinstruction may take zero or more arguments and may return zero or more arguments.
-Each microinstruction is documented below:
+A subset of the microinstructions available is documented below.

+A complete list of microinstructions can be found in [src/frontend/ir/opcodes.inc](../src/frontend/ir/opcodes.inc).

 ### Immediate: Imm{U1,U8,U32,RegRef}